sevfs/2022-06-02-sevfs/index.md

   <strong>Requirements:</strong>
   {% if online == "false" %}
     Participants must bring a laptop with a
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  Mac, Linux, or Windows operating system <strong>(not a tablet, Chromebook, etc.)</strong> that they have administrative privileges on.
   {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Participants must have access to a computer with a Mac, Linux, or Windows operating system <strong>(not a tablet, Chromebook, etc.)</strong> that they have administrative privileges on.
   {% endif %}
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>